loyjoy/welcome/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 ## Rewards
 Customers can view and redeem rewards with their loyalty points.

+## Salesforce
+Use this for any data exchange with Salesforce Service Cloud.

 ## Scondoo cashback
 Add a cash back feature with our partner Scondoo.